Frank Hoeft – design strategist working at the intersection of strategy, foresight, and human-AI collaboration. Based in Spain, working globally.

 Your customers are comparing their best experience with their worst one.
 They don’t care to compare apples with oranges.
 They compare Apple with you.
 They don’t bother about the complexity of processes.

 Consumer preferences are shifting.
 A free account and an app no longer engage your customers.
-Whatever you deliver, it has to be simple, transparent and without small print.

 The ethics question

-Organizations must proactively demonstrate what they stand for, whether they want to or not.
+Organisations must proactively demonstrate what they stand for, whether they want to or not.
 People will choose a bank or insurance company that aligns with their beliefs.

 How are your employees?

 Employees are not afraid of change; they fear loss.
+Acknowledging this is where meaningful transformation begins.

 Besides human needs, there are also organisational challenges.